Pylons/pyramid/docs/narr/security.rst

 The third argument in an ACE can also be a sequence of permission names instead of a single permission name.
-So instead of creating multiple ACEs representing a number of different permission grants to a single ``group.editors`` group, we can collapse this into a single ACE, as below.
+So instead of creating multiple ACEs representing a number of different permission grants to a single ``group:editors`` group, we can collapse this into a single ACE, as below.

 .. code-block:: python